The Elementary School curriculum includes: language arts, math, science and social studies, physical education, art, music and coding.

 A primary goal is to introduce and build a strong academic foundation which includes compensatory and executive functioning skills related to organization, time management, and planning.

 Similar to the elementary school, the middle school curriculum includes language arts, math, science and social studies, physical education, art, music and coding.
-Classrooms also are equipped with large interactive white boards and individual laptops.
+Classrooms are also equipped with large interactive white boards and individual laptops.

 As the students progress, the primary goals shift from foundational learning to “learning to learn”, self-advocacy, independence and higher level executive functioning.
 Additional classes are held on topics such as Social Skills and Advocacy.
 These are a lifelong skills and essential tools for students with learning differences and their ability to transition to more traditional schools.

-Twice exceptional children are both gifted and have a learning difference.
+Twice Exceptional children are both gifted and have a learning difference.
 While all Crossroads students are taught in a stimulating and engaging manner, the twice exceptional student requires teaching that is more complex and specialized.
 The Crossroads School’s 2E program is an overlay program in which the student is kept in their social peer group but whose individualized curriculum is developed and taught in a manner specific to the 2E child.

 The 2E teaching promotes: